pavitra0/lingo-lyrics/README.md

 *   **🎤 Real-Time Synced Lyrics**: Karaoke-style scrolling lyrics for millions of songs.
 *   **🧠 Intelligent Search**: Powered by a custom algorithm that merges results from multiple APIs (JioSaavn + Invidious) to find *exactly* what you're looking for.
 *   **🎨 Premium "App-Like" Feel**: Built with glassmorphism, fluid animations (Framer Motion), and a responsive design that feels native on any device.

+🌍 How Lingo.dev Is Used
+Lingo.dev powers real-time language detection and lyric translation inside the app.
+Translations are triggered only on user interaction (word click or sentence selection) and cached to optimize token usage and performance.

 ---